 According to a study by Towers Watson, organizations with effective change and communication programs are 3.5 times more likely to outperform their peers.
-Staying on top of what’s working – and what isn’t – can help you better plan for your 2020 internal communications strategy, and guide your company’s messaging, culture and voice.
-Read on to find out more about this year’s key trends.
+Staying on top of what's working and what's not can help you better plan for your 2020 internal communications strategy, and guide your company's messaging, culture and voice.
+Read on to find out more about this year's key trends.

 Mobile-first communications will become increasingly important.

 According to Deloitte's Human Capital Trends report, there are more than seven billion mobile devices in the world, and more than 40 percent of all Internet traffic is driven by these devices.
 Additionally, PwC reports that 59 percent of employees said that state-of-the-art technology was important to them when choosing which company to work for.
 Ease of accessibility is key to reaching a broad workforce – especially employees who are tech-savvy, work remotely, or travel frequently, but it's also important to ensure consistency of content across all channels.
 When planning your 2020 internal communications strategy, create a framework to ensure all your communications platforms – including mobile, desktop, and digital signage – align and support each other and feature your company's authentic voice.